OllePenttinen/pajp/README.md

 This software represent one outcome from a project aimed at questioning that industry practice.
 The findings from the project has emerged into a software to help optimize the dimensioning of service pipes.
 The project consisted of a literature study, a survey among network owners, interviews of measurement technology providers and product suppliers in the district heating sector.
 It also included experiments in a laboratory environment.

-This project was initiated and funded by [Energiforsk/Futureheat](https://energiforsk.se/program/futureheat/).
+This project was coordinated by [FVB](https://www.fvb.se/).
+The project was initiated and funded by [Energiforsk/Futureheat](https://energiforsk.se/program/futureheat/).

 ## Functionality
 The inputs to the left are used to calculate a difference in enthalpy.
 Preset values are entered to trigger three types of warning badges among the results.
 The enthalpy difference is used to calculate a massflow in order to serve the substation with the stated power.
 Corresponding pressure drops, velocities and differential pressures are calculated and stored for the different pipe dimensions.